 Start now by making a list of your strengths, the things you like about yourself, the achievements that make you proud.
 They don't have to be big things.
 I make a good Victoria sponge for example, leads you to think about the benefits of that attribute - my work colleagues love it when I bring cake into the office, or my grandchildren love Grandma's chocolate brownies are positive thoughts that form the building blocks to increased confidence.

-We work extensively on rediscovering confidence in the Membership - do consider joining us if you need a little help.
+We work extensively on rediscovering confidence in the Community - do consider joining us if you need a little help.

 The Midlife Movement can help you embrace your middle years with less stress and more joy!
 How?